Essentials

 Jmp.chat Icon

 Phone number for incoming + outgoing calls and messages, provided by Soprani.
 Works with Jabber, Matrix, Snikket, XMPP or any SIP client.
-Pricing starts at $2.99 / month.
-Only available in the US and Canada, as (as of 2022) the service is still in Beta.
+Pricing starts at $4.99 / month.
+Only available in the US and Canada (as of 2024).
 See alternate instances at [soprani.ca](https://soprani.ca/)

 MoneroSMS Icon